Aha43/uper/doc/rip/Requirement_and_Implementation_Plan_-_Phase_One_Authentication_Module.md

 1. Approve this RIP.
 2. Set up the Auth0 environment.
-3. Begin development of the authentication flow.
+3. Begin development of the authentication and onboarding flow.

 ---